-The Ivy League’s only one-year master’s program in public policy, the MPA prepares students to be public policy leaders, analysts and advocates in government, politics, and the nonprofit and private sectors, both in the U.S. and abroad.
+The Ivy League’s only one-year master’s program in public affairs, the MPA prepares students to be public policy leaders, analysts and advocates in government, politics, and the nonprofit, and private sectors, both in the U.S. and abroad.
 In just one summer and two semesters, students gain problem-solving, quantitative, communication, and managerial skills.
-At a time of heightened concern about economic development, poverty, social equity, education, security and the environment, the MPA program gives students the tools to develop effective, evidence-based solutions.
+At a time of heightened concern about economic development, poverty, social equity, education, security, and the environment, the MPA program gives students the tools to develop effective, evidence-based solutions.

 Innovative courses on implementation, systems dynamics, program evaluation, and advocacy equip students to diagnosis political and organizational obstacles to social change and to identify effective leverage points.
 Students can also choose from several specialization areas, including comparative policy and data-driven policy.
-The latter allows students to gain coding skills and collaborate with data scientists at the Rhode Island Innovative Policy Lab.
+The latter allows students to gain coding skills and collaborate with data scientists.

 Enriched by the many special events and programs offered at the Watson Institute, the MPA program is a tight-knit community.
 Students come to the program from diverse backgrounds, but all share a desire to use knowledge to promote the common good.
 The teaching faculty includes leading researchers who are producing cutting-edge studies of topics such as economic mobility and education reform, as well as distinguished policy practitioners.